 Deferred interest means that your account is still accruing interest charges on the full amount of the original debt during the promotional period.
 If you don’t pay off the full balance by the end of the promotional period, or if you miss a payment, you’ll have to pay all of that accrued interest, adding to your costs.

-The best medical credit cards of 2021
+The best medical credit cards

 Because many medical credit cards are only accepted within a specific healthcare network, your choice in cards may be dictated by your doctor.
 But if you have the opportunity to choose, here are three medical credit cards to consider.